Microsoft/azure-docs.cs-cz/articles/iot-central/preview/tutorial-define-edge-device-type.md

 ---
-title: Definování nového typu Azure IoT Edge zařízení v Azure IoT Central | Microsoft Docs
+title: Define a new Azure IoT Edge device type in Azure IoT Central | Microsoft Docs
-description: V tomto kurzu se dozvíte jako tvůrce, jak vytvořit nové zařízení Azure IoT Edge v aplikaci Azure IoT Central.
-Definujete telemetrii, stav, vlastnosti a příkazy pro svůj typ.
+description: This tutorial shows you, as a builder, how to create a new Azure IoT Edge device in your Azure IoT Central application.
+You define the telemetry, state, properties, and commands for your type.
 author: rangv
 ms.author: rangv
 ms.date: 10/22/2019